 ABOUT US

-The Liverpool Show Choir is very proud to be an award-winning choir!
+Liverpool Show Choir loves to collaborate with other choirs, and we’ve participated in the UK Choir Festival in Manchester, the Sing For Pleasure Liverpool Showcase at the Tung Auditorium and we’ve sung at the Capstone Theatre with the Brandhall Community and G: Force Gospel choirs, plus performances with the Manchester Show Choir.
+We’re also very proud to have won awards for our singing.
 In 2018 we were the winners of the Overall Best Choir at the St Bride’s Choir Festival, having won the ’Give it some Welly’ cup at the inaugural Festival the previous year.

-As our motto reminds us: Sing Yourself Happy! 💜
+The LSC motto is Sing Yourself Happy! 💜

-The Liverpool Show Choir is very proud to be an award-winning choir!
+Liverpool Show Choir loves to collaborate with other choirs, and we’ve participated in the UK Choir Festival in Manchester, the Sing For Pleasure Liverpool Showcase at the Tung Auditorium and we’ve sung at the Capstone Theatre with the Brandhall Community and G: Force Gospel choirs, plus performances with the Manchester Show Choir.
+We’re also very proud to have won awards for our singing.
 In 2018 we were the winners of the Overall Best Choir at the St Bride’s Choir Festival, having won the ’Give it some Welly’ cup at the inaugural Festival the previous year.

-As our motto reminds us: Sing Yourself Happy! 💜
+The LSC motto is Sing Yourself Happy! 💜

 REHEARSALS